benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q085-2.png)

 First, any triplet (A,B,C) that matches the pattern is found.
-Then, the aggregate conditions are checked:
+Then, the aggregation constraints are checked:

 For each concrete A: